sinnie/learn_web_dev/iterators_generators_asyncawait.md

 ## Generators & yield
 * JavaScript Generators are a part of the ES6 Specification.
-* Generators allow you to postpone the execution of a function, complete other computations, and then return to complete the execution.
+* Generators allow you to postpone the execution of a function, complete other computations and then return to complete the execution.
 In other words, a generator is a function that can pause and resume execution.
 * The best use case for generators are:
   * Implementing iterables
   * Blocking on asynchronous function calls
-* Each pause/resume cycle in mid-execution allows for two-way message passing.
+* Each pause/resume cycle in mid-execution allows for two-way message-passing.
 The generator can return a value, and the controlling code that resumes it can send a value back in.
 * Generator objects conform to both the _iterable_ protocol and the _iterator_ protocol.

 #### Syntax